RakhithJK/dbeaver-dbeaver-wiki/Data-migration.md

 <img src="images/dt/dbt_step3_Mapping_options.png">

-You can also use the following keyboard shortcuts for easy navigation within the mapping table area when a name of any source table is highlighted:
+You can also use the following keyboard shortcuts for easy navigation within the mapping table area of **Table mapping** screen when a name of any source table is highlighted:

 Shortcut|Action
 ----|-----